 - HKEX introduced the listing regime for specialist technology companies in March 2023.
 The regime has expanded the listing channel for issuers, facilitating specialist technology enterprises that have yet to meet the existing profit or revenue requirements of the Main Board to list and raise funds. - The launch of Shanghai-Hong Kong Stock Connect and Shenzhen-Hong Kong Stock Connect in 2014 and 2016 respectively are of groundbreaking significance for the mutual capital market access between Hong Kong and the Mainland.
 In 2022, total trade value of Northbound and Southbound Trading of Stock Connect amounted to RMB23.3 trillion and HK\$7.2 trillion respectively. - Companies with weighted voting rights structures and pre-revenue/pre-profit biotechnology companies listed in Hong Kong as well as stocks listed on the Mainland Sci-Tech Innovation Board meeting certain criteria can be included into the universe of Stock Connect.
-Further to the inclusion of Exchange-traded Funds (ETFs), the scope of eligible stocks under Stock Connect has been further expanded in March 2023 to cover eligible stocks of foreign companies. - The Northbound Trading and the Southbound Trading under Bond Connect, launched in July 2017 and September 2021 respectively, further improve financial connectivity between market infrastructures in Hong Kong and the Mainland. - In July 2022, Mainland and Hong Kong regulators jointly announced the introduction of Swap Connect, which will, for the first time, enable mutual access to financial derivatives products.
-The Northbound trading of Swap Connect will be launched as soon as possible after completion of the necessary preparation. - In September 2022, the China Securities Regulatory Commission announced that it would take forward the further expansion of mutual access between the Mainland and Hong Kong financial markets.
+Further to the inclusion of Exchange-traded Funds (ETFs), the scope of eligible stocks under Stock Connect has been further expanded in March 2023 to cover eligible stocks of foreign companies. - The Northbound Trading and the Southbound Trading under Bond Connect, launched in July 2017 and September 2021 respectively, further improve financial connectivity between market infrastructures in Hong Kong and the Mainland. - In July 2022, Mainland and Hong Kong regulators jointly announced the introduction of Swap Connect, which would, for the first time, enable mutual access to financial derivatives products.
+The Northbound Trading of Swap Connect was officially launched on May 15, 2023. - In September 2022, the China Securities Regulatory Commission announced that it would take forward the further expansion of mutual access between the Mainland and Hong Kong financial markets.
 The measures cover the study to set up a RMB securities trading counter under Southbound Trading of Stock Connect; and support for the issuance of Mainland government bond futures in Hong Kong.
-The Government will closely collaborate with relevant Mainland institutions to speed up the implementation of the above measures. - Cross-boundary Wealth Management Connect Scheme in the Guangdong-Hong Kong-Macao Greater Bay Area (GBA) enables residents in Hong Kong, Macao and nine cities in Guangdong Province to carry out cross-boundary investment in wealth management products distributed by banks in the area. - To expand Hong Kong's fund distribution network, Hong Kong has so far reached mutual recognition of funds arrangement with the Mainland, Switzerland, France, the United Kingdom, Luxembourg, the Netherlands and Thailand. - The Faster Payment System (FPS) offers 24-hour real-time payment and transfer function, supporting person-to-person payments, business payments (including bill payment), account top-up, etc. As at November 2022, FPS recorded over 11 million registrations. - > Eight virtual banks and four virtual insurers are authorised to operate in Hong Kong. - In October 2022, the Government issued a policy statement on the development of VA in Hong Kong setting out the Government's stance that Hong Kong is open and inclusive towards the global community of innovators engaging in VA businesses. - As at end-June 2022, over 1,250 registrations from third-party service providers have been recorded for using banks' Open Application Programming Interface (Open API), while the IA is conducting preliminary consultation for the Open API framework for the insurance sector, to facilitate incubation of enhanced services for users.
+The Government are closely collaborating with relevant Mainland institutions to speed up the implementation of the above measures. - Cross-boundary Wealth Management Connect Scheme in the Guangdong-Hong Kong-Macao Greater Bay Area (GBA) enables residents in Hong Kong, Macao and nine cities in Guangdong Province to carry out cross-boundary investment in wealth management products distributed by banks in the area. - To expand Hong Kong's fund distribution network, Hong Kong has so far reached mutual recognition of funds arrangement with the Mainland, Switzerland, France, the United Kingdom, Luxembourg, the Netherlands and Thailand. - The Faster Payment System (FPS) offers 24-hour real-time payment and transfer function, supporting person-to-person payments, business payments (including bill payment), account top-up, etc. As at May 2023, FPS recorded 12 million registrations. - > Eight virtual banks and four virtual insurers are authorised to operate in Hong Kong. - In October 2022, the Government issued a policy statement on the development of VA in Hong Kong setting out the Government's stance that Hong Kong is open and inclusive towards the global community of innovators engaging in VA businesses. - > As at end-March 2023, over 1,300 registrations from third-party service providers have been recorded for using banks' Open Application Programming Interface (Open API), while the IA is conducting preliminary consultation for the Open API framework for the insurance sector, to facilitate incubation of enhanced services for users.